Chief Administrative Officer

 B.A.
 (Hons.), LL.B., LL.M., M.B.A., Acc.Dir.

 Rapidly improving our quality of life through local government innovation is Jason's passion.
-As a lawyer, he navigates through the haze of regulation to find practical - and sometimes disruptive - ways to deliver services, such as a public transit system powered by a ride-sharing app.
-As the former Chief Administrative Officer of the Town of Innisfil, Ontario, Jason led a team of dedicated public servants that strove to create an organization and community that is authentic, collaborative and creative.
+As a lawyer, he navigates through a haze of regulation to find practical – sometimes disruptive – ways to deliver services, such as a public transit system powered by a ride-sharing app.
+Recently hired as the Chief Administrative Officer for The Corporation of the City of Windsor, Jason is the head of the professional public service, reporting to Council and responsible for leading the municipality’s corporate administration.
+Jason is thrilled to have the opportunity to help lead the City of Windsor’s next chapter.
+From economic development to providing social services, he looks forward to tangibly improving the lives of Windsorites and helping businesses recover from the pandemic and prosper.

 - For the management of human, fiscal, and physical resources of the City.